ZEISS-PiWeb/PiWeb-Api/_pages/012-dataservice.md

 * Rename/move parts or
 * change attributes of parts.

 {{site.images['info']}} If versioning is activated on the server side, every update creates a new version entry.

-If versioning is set to 'Controlled by the client' on server side it can be done by adding the following parameter:
+If versioning is set to 'Controlled by the client' on server side it can be contolled by the following parameter:

 {% capture table %}
 Parameter name                                                                 | Description
 -------------------------------------------------------------------------------|--------------------------------
 <nobr><code>bool</code> versioningEnabled</nobr><br><i>default:</i> <code>false</code>| Determines whether a version entry should be created or not.
-This only effects the query if versioning is set to 'Controlled by the client' on the server side.
+This only effects the query if versioning is set to 'Controlled by the client' on server side.
 {% endcapture %}

 {{ table | markdownify | replace: '<table>', '<table class="table table-inline">' }}